ChiccoDorato/RayCharles/README.md

     5. `rotationZ(angle)`, analogous to the previous along z-axis.
     6. `scaling([x, y, z])` stretches the components along an axis by the corresponding vecotr component.
 For example, if one wants to double the height of an object keeping unvaried its other sizes, they will apply `scaling([1.0, 1.0, 2.0])`.

 At last, the turn of shapes has come.
-The syntax is simple, but it requires to learn how to define the materials they are made of.
+The syntax is simple, but it requires to learn how to define the materials objects are made of.
 - **Pigment:** this is the first step to assign a color to a shape.
 At the moment there are three kind of pigments:
     1. `uniform(<r, g, b>)`, which is a monochromatic pigment of whatever RGB color;
     2. `checkered(<r1, g1, b1>, <r2, g2, b2>, steps)`, which is a checkered pattern of two colors.
 The greater the steps is (a positive integer), the denser the alternation will be;